willardharris/balena-ads-b/README.md

 ### Alternative A: Port an existing FlightAware receiver
 If you have previously set up a standalone FlightAware receiver, and want to port it to balena, you only have to do the following steps:

- 1. Head back to your device's page in the balena dashboard and click on the *Device Variables*-button – *Vx*.
+ 1. Head back to your device's page in the balena dashboard and click on the *Device Variables*-button.
 Add the following variable: `FLIGHTAWARE_FEEDER_ID`, then paste your *Unique Identifier* key, eg. `134cdg7d-7533-5gd4-d31d-r31r52g63v12`.
 The ID can be found on the *My ADS-B* section at the FlightAware website.
- 2. From the balena dashboard, restart the *piaware* application under *Services* by clicking the "cycle" icon next to the service name.
+ 2. From the balena dashboard, restart the *piaware* service under *Services* by clicking the "cycle" icon next to the service name.

 ### Alternative B: Setup a new FlightAware receiver
 If you have not previously set up a FlightAware receiver that you want to reuse, do the following steps: